ptrsoft/ptr-business-doc/website/process.md

-                        Our Software Development Process At PTR Technology, for every use case that we develop,we follow a robust and efficient \n software development process designed to deliver high-quality solutions tailored to meet \n our clients' unique needs.
-Our approach combines industry best practices with innovative \n techniques to ensure that every usecases are reliable, scalable, and secure.Here follows \n a typical UseCase cycle.
+                        Our Software Development Process At PTR Technology, for every use case that we develop,we follow a robust and efficient software development process designed to deliver high-quality solutions tailored to meet our clients' unique needs.
+Our approach combines industry best practices with innovative techniques to ensure that every usecases are reliable, scalable, and secure.Here follows a typical UseCase cycle.